Celebrity Autopsies With Disturbing Discoveries

 Brittany Murphy

 After a white-hot career in the mid-1990s and early 2000s with big roles in "Clueless," "Girl, Interrupted," and "8 Mile," Brittany Murphy's career cooled off considerably.
-At the same time, she became a tabloid fixture for her personal life, particularly after she married fringe movie industry figure Simon Monjack, who friends of Murphy said in the 2021 documentary "What Happened, Brittany Murphy?" (via Today) was responsible for his wife's rapid weight loss.
+At the same time, she became a tabloid fixture for her personal life, particularly after she married fringe movie industry figure Simon Monjack, whom friends of Murphy accused of being responsible for his wife's rapid weight loss.

 Advertisement

-Murphy died at age 32 in December 2009, according to The Guardian.
-What's shocking was what killed Murphy was something relatively mundane and often preventable: pneumonia.
-In February 2010, according to Today, a coroner's report cited menstrual flow that triggered a serious case of anemia (an iron deficiency), which left Murphy in such a weak and immunocompromised state that her body wasn't able to fight off the viral infection.
+Murphy died at age 32 in December 2009.
+What was shocking is that the actor's death didn't make much sense, as Murphy had died from something relatively mundane and often preventable: pneumonia.
+However, Murphy's autopsy revealed some disturbing details.
+In February 2010, a coroner's report cited menstrual flow that triggered a serious case of anemia (an iron deficiency), which left Murphy in such a weak and immunocompromised state that her body wasn't able to fight off the viral infection.
 "This was not something that she just got a day or so before," retired medical examiner Dr. Lisa Scheinin said in "What Happened, Brittany Murphy?" (via Us Weekly)."She was walking around with this for some time."

 Advertisement